dex4er/Starlight/README.md

 the socket file name means that abstract socket address will be created.
 (default: none)

+## \--user

+Changes the user id or user name that the server process should switch to after binding to the port.
+The pid file, error log or unix socket also are created before changing privileges.
+This options is usually used if main process is started with root privileges beacause binding to the low-numbered (<1024) port. (default: none)

+## \--group

+Changes the group ids or group names that the server should switch to after binding to the port.
+The ids or names can be separated with comma or space character. (default: none)

+## \--umask

+Changes file mode creation mask.
+The ["umask" in perlfunc](https://metacpan.org/pod/perlfunc#umask) is an octal number representing disabled permissions bits for newly created files.
+It is usually `022` when group shouldn't have permission to write or `002` when group should have permission to write. (default: none)

 ## \--daemonize

 Makes the process run in the background.
 It doesn't work (yet) in native